viky-ai/website/doc/guides/getting-started/index.md

 ![Street names with any screenshot](img/27_road_names_any.png)

-In the console, test now the sentence "12 avenue de Flandres 75019 Paris".
-Every parts are correctly understood, even the road name.
+In the console, test the sentence "12 avenue de Flandres 75019 Paris" now.
+Every part is understood correctly, even the road name.

 ![Final solution screenshot](img/28_final_solution.png "Congratulations!")

-Try now another completely different address, for example: "108 rue Jean Moulin 54230 Neuves-Maisons", it works!
+Try a completely different address, for example "108 rue Jean Moulin 54230 Neuves-Maisons".
+It works too!

 ![Successful solutions screenshot](img/29_some_tests.png "Some successful solutions")

+Congratulations!
+You now have your very own agent in viky.ai that can recognize French postal addresses.
+In the following section, we will show you how you can access your agent through an external application.

 ## Connect with your agent

 In this last step you will use your agent's abilities from your own application.
-Since viky.ai is reachable through a [public REST API](../../api/agents) you first need the agent's API token.
-You can find it in the configuration panel on the agent's overview screen.
+Every agent in viky.ai is reachable through a [public REST API](../../api/agents).
+To access the API, you will first need the agent's API token.
+You can find it in the configuration panel in the agent's overview screen.

 ![Configure agent](img/30_configure_agent.png "Access to agent configuration")

-The API token is a 32 characters unique identifier that developers must provide to prove they are allowed to consume this agent.
+The API token is a 32 characters unique identifier that the developers must provide to prove that they are allowed to consume this agent.

 ![Agent API token](img/31_agent_api_key.png "Agent API token")